-twenty years we have identified additional dangerous and unsafe airport equipment and machinery which places workers at an increased risk for injury.
-These discoveries have also led to substantial monetary recoveries for workers against the manufacturers and distributors of beltloaders, K loaders, belt systems, jet ways, baggage carts, ladders, and aircrafts as well as other types of equipment utilized at airports across the nation.
+Through our continued involvement and focus on airport workers’ safety, we have identified additional dangerous and unsafe airport equipment and machinery that places workers at an increased risk for injury.
+These discoveries have also led to substantial monetary recoveries for workers from the manufacturers and distributors of belt loaders, K loaders, belt systems, jetways, baggage carts, ladders and aircraft, as well as other types of equipment used at airports across the nation.